We’re working hard to ensure that as many people as possible can use our website, no matter what their ability.

-If you need extra help in using computers, the web and assistive technologies, we recommend you visit BBC My Web, My Way (opens in a new window).
+If you need extra help in using computers, the web and assistive technologies, we recommend you visit My Computer, My Way (opens in a new window).
 This site has videos and information to help you use the accessibility features of your computer and shows how to make it easier to use the web.

 Whilst we've tried to ensure this site is accessible, you may encounter some limitations.
 Although we always aim to communicate in clear and simple language but this isn’t always possible.
 Some content may by technical in nature and may require technical understanding.
 If you do find there are parts of the website that are inaccessible, please let us know (see below).